bengreenier/browserd/README.md

 + `TWILIO_ACCOUNT_SID` (string) - a Twilio AccountSid required to get a Network Traversal Service Token
 + `TWILIO_AUTH_TOKEN` (string) - a Twilio AuthToken required to get a Network Traversal Service Token

+## Turn server

+Our service supports both [coturn](https://github.com/coturn/coturn) and [Twilio's STUN/TURN service](https://www.twilio.com/docs/stun-turn).
+In the dotenv file, if `TWILIO_ACCOUNT_SID` and `TWILIO_AUTH_TOKEN` values are set, our service will attempt to get a turn server from Twilio.
+Otherwise, you can leave them empty to use a stun server or coturn turn server.

 ## Running

 How to get browserd up and running. ⚙